 You'll also find advice cautioning you to double-check everything to make sure you included all the necessary information and why you should always send a (test) message to yourself beforehand.

 Resignation Email Due to a Scheduling Conflict Example

 Sample Email Resignation Message

 However, as you know, I have also been performing a management internship at T-mart as part of my college program.
 The program director has just changed our assigned shifts, which conflict with those I typically work at Yvonne’s.
-In the hope that this internship will translate into a full-time management role after graduation, I feel like it’s in my best interest to leave Yvonne’s in order to focus upon my internship.
+In the hope that this internship will translate into a full-time management role after graduation, I feel it’s in my best interest to leave Yvonne’s to focus on my internship.

-My last day of work will be two weeks from now, on Month, Day, 20XX.
+My last day of work will be two weeks from now, on November 19, 2021.

 Thank you very much for employing me three years ago and teaching me how to provide wonderful customer service to our clientele.
 The lessons I’ve learned about sales, personal communications, and merchandising have been invaluable.

 Please let me know if there is anything I can do to help make your search for my replacement go smoothly.
 I am more than happy to train them in my current responsibilities before I leave.